Edward the Confessor and Edith

 In the thousandth year of the Lord, with the seventieth and twice hundredth with the tenth more or less complete this work was made which Peter the Roman citizen brought to completion.
 O man, if you wish to know the cause, the king was Henry, the friend of the present saint.

 However, after Henry III's death the cult declined and St George eventually became recognised as patron saint of England.
 The Benedictine monastery at Westminster was dissolved by Henry VIII in 1540 and the Shrine despoiled.
-The Saint's body was buried in some obscure spot in the Abbey.
+The Saint's coffin was quite possibly laid on the same spot and covered by the wooden canopy.

 Edward, hero and saint, pre-eminent in all the praises of his virtues.
 Dying in 1065, he ascends above the heavens.
 Lift up your hearts – John Feckenham, Abbot.

 The Confessor's wooden coffin still lies in a cavity in the top part of the Purbeck marble structure.
 The Shrine later lost Mary's new jewels and images.
-The tiered wooden canopy on top was restored in 1959-60.
 The Shrine is regarded as the centre of the Abbey and five kings and four queens lie buried in his Chapel.

 On the western side of the Chapel is a stone screen dating from the mid 15th century.
 This now hides the Chapel from general view behind the High Altar.
 This depicts fourteen scenes of events, real and legendary, in the life of the Confessor - oath of fealty to Queen Emma by nobles in the name of her unborn son, Edward's birth, his coronation, the devil dancing on the Danegeld, a thief trying to steal treasure from the king's bedchamber, Christ appearing to Edward at Mass, vision of the shipwreck of the King of Denmark, Edward at table with Earl Godwin and his sons when he prophesied the future feud between the sons, vision of the Seven Sleepers, St John the Evangelist disguised as a pilgrim asking alms of the king and receiving a ring, blind men cured by washing in the king's water, St John giving ring to pilgrims in the Holy Land to return to Edward and foretelling the king's death, pilgrims giving the ring to Edward and the dedication of a church (assumed to be the Abbey).